Source code for ae.files

 [docs] def add_property(self, property_name: str, str_value: str): """ add a property to this file object instance. :param property_name: stem of the property to add. :param str_value: literal of the property value (int/float/str type will be detected). """ try: property_value: PropertyType = int(str_value) except ValueError: try: property_value = float(str_value) except ValueError: property_value = str_value self.properties[property_name] = property_value

-[docs]class CachedFile(RegisteredFile): """ represents a cacheables registered file object - see also :ref:`cached file` examples. """
+[docs] class CachedFile(RegisteredFile): """ represents a cacheables registered file object - see also :ref:`cached file` examples. """

-[docs] def __init__(self, file_path: str, object_loader: Callable[['CachedFile', ], Any] = _default_object_loader, late_loading: bool = True): """ create cached file object instance. :param file_path: path string of the file. :param object_loader: callable converting the file_obj into a cached object (available via :attr:`~CachedFile.loaded_object`). :param late_loading: pass False to convert/load file_obj cache early, directly at instantiation. """ super().__init__(file_path) self.object_loader = object_loader self.late_loading = late_loading self._loaded_object = None if late_loading else object_loader(self)
+[docs] def __init__(self, file_path: str, object_loader: Callable[['CachedFile', ], Any] = _default_object_loader, late_loading: bool = True): """ create a cached file object instance. :param file_path: path string of the file. :param object_loader: callable converting the file_obj into a cached object (available via :attr:`~CachedFile.loaded_object`). :param late_loading: pass False to convert/load file_obj cache early, directly at instantiation. """ super().__init__(file_path) self.object_loader = object_loader self.late_loading = late_loading self._loaded_object = None if late_loading else object_loader(self)

-@property def loaded_object(self) -> Any: """ loaded object class instance property. :return: loaded and cached file object. """ if self.late_loading and not self._loaded_object: self._loaded_object = self.object_loader(self) return self._loaded_object
+@property def loaded_object(self) -> Any: """ loaded object class instance property. :return: the loaded and cached file object. """ if self.late_loading and not self._loaded_object: self._loaded_object = self.object_loader(self) return self._loaded_object